-Harsh winter weather has the potential to damage everything from our homes to our gardens, but how many drivers spare a thought for their poor car as it loyally battles its way through the grim conditions?
+Harsh winter weather has the potential to seriously damage our homes and gardens, but how many of us spare a thought for our poor cars as they loyally battle their way through the grim conditions?

 Paintwork rarely has a tougher time than in the winter.
 Wet leaves, rain, debris on the roads, ice – they’re all enemies of car paintwork.
 And then there’s the worst of the lot: salt.